iMoonLab/LLM4Hypergraph/README.md

 # LLM4Hypergraph
-This repository contains the source for the paper "Beyond Graphs: Can Large Language Models Comprehend Hypergraphs?" published in xxx by xxx, xxx, xxx.
+This repository contains the source for the paper "Beyond Graphs: Can Large Language Models Comprehend Hypergraphs?".
 This paper is avaiable at [here]().
 ![benchmark](doc/benchmark.png)

 ## Introduction